The Republicans (Poland): Foundation of association and its downfall (2013–2017)

-Reactivation and joining the government (2021–present)
+Reactivation, joining the government and merger (2021–2023)

 On 20 June 2021, the reactivating congress took place.
 Karol Rabenda took the stage to announce that Agreement members will join the Republican association and restructure it into a party, and that will join the governing coalition as a full member.
 Law & Justice chairman Jarosław Kaczyński also made a speech praising the reformed party.
-Another congress is set to take place in October 2021, where the new party leader will be elected.
+Another congress took place in September 2021, where Adam Bielan was appointed as new party leader.

+In the 2023 parliamentary elections, a few of the party representatives ran for the Sejm from Law and Justice lists, in addition, Andrzej Wojtyła ran for the Senate on behalf of Law and Justice.
+Four Republican Party activists won seats in the parliament - Kamil Bortniczuk, Michał Cieślak, Arkadiusz Czartoryski and Łukasz Mejza won re-election.
+They sat in the parliamentary club of the Law and Justice Party.
+In the next government of Mateusz Morawiecki, appointed in the first constitutional step, representatives of the Republicans were not among the constitutional ministers.
+On 16 December 2023, at a meeting of the Political Council, the Republican Party together with the Political Council of Law and Justice passed resolutions to merge the two political parties by absorbing the Republican Party into the Law and Justice.

 Program

-In its party program, the Republicans describes itself as adhering to "modern conservatism" and encouraging solidarity and social responsibility between Poles while rejecting "leftist collectivism and liberal individualism" in favour of building a sense of community.
+In its party program, the Republicans describe themselves as adhering to "modern conservatism" and encouraging solidarity and social responsibility between Poles while rejecting "leftist collectivism and liberal individualism" in favour of building a sense of community.
 The party also calls for the Polish government to culturally and economically support Polish expatriates and ethnic Poles living in former Eastern Bloc nations.

 The Republicans advocate the creation of single-member constituencies and online voting, as well as enhanced direct democracy.
 According to its program, the Republicans advocate for economically liberal policies such as commitment to reducing taxes, and the simplification of the tax system.
 The party also advocates reducing the number of posts in the public administration by at least one-fifth.

 The party's family policies include the introduction of a two-year paid maternity leave, the introduction of school vouchers and increased child tax credits.
 The party is also committed to some policies which "deregulate" the economy, and some support the replacement of the Social Insurance Institution and the Agricultural Social Insurance Fund.

 In foreign policy, the party supports Poland developing further ties with NATO and takes a pro-American Atlanticism stance, especially to counteract what it describes as "German-Russian rapprochement" within Europe.
 The Republicans also call for Poland to have a "proper place in the European family of nations" with an emphasis on playing an important role within the European Union but opposes policies of the EU that impact on sovereignty and argues Poland should have an "overriding principle" to protect its own interests and security first.
 The party supports bilateral agreements with Britain following Brexit.